coderefinery/manuals/templates/practical-info-to-online-participants.md

 For this purpose, we have prepared this "refresher" material: https://coderefinery.github.io/git-refresher/ Note that this material also contains important Git configuration steps which all of you should go through before the workshop starts, to save valuable time during the workshop.

-CodeRefinery strives to follow the Code of Conduct developed by The Carpentries organisation.
-Please have a look at https://docs.carpentries.org/topic_folders/policies/code-of-conduct.html so that we all are aware of how to treat each other respectfully.
+CodeRefinery strives to follow a Code of Conduct.
+Please have a look at https://coderefinery.org/about/code-of-conduct/ so that we all are aware of how to treat each other respectfully.

 Don't hesitate to get in touch if you have any questions!